puppetlabs/puppet-docs/source/puppet/4.9/nodes_external.md

 ### Parameters

-If present, the value of the `parameters` key must be a hash of valid variable names and associated values; these will be exposed to the compiler as top scope variables.
+If present, the value of the `parameters` key must be a hash of valid variable names and associated values; these are exposed to the compiler as top scope variables.
 Each value can be a string, number, array, or hash.

     parameters:
         ntp_servers: